-*- coding: utf-8 -*-

 :param exit_code: an instance of the :class:`~aiida.engine.processes.exit_code.ExitCode` tuple

-tuple to the :attr:`.BaseRestartWorkChain._error_handlers` attribute of the workchain.
-During failed calculation
+:attr:`.BaseRestartWorkChain._error_handlers` attribute of the workchain.
+During failed calculation handling the

-handling the :meth:`.inspect_calculation` outline method will call the `_handle_calculation_failure` which will loop
+:meth:`.inspect_calculation` outline method will call the `_handle_calculation_failure` which will loop over all

-over all error handler in the :attr:`.BaseRestartWorkChain._error_handlers`, sorted with respect to the priority in
+error handler in the :attr:`.BaseRestartWorkChain._error_handlers`, sorted with respect to the priority in reverse.

-reverse.
-If the workchain class defines a :attr:`.BaseRestartWorkChain._verbose` attribute and is set to `True`, a
+If the workchain class defines a :attr:`.BaseRestartWorkChain._verbose` attribute and is set to `True`, a report

 Requirements on the function signature of error handling functions.
 The function to which the